 What is a Beauty Leaf Tree?

 Beauty leaf tree (Calophyllum inophyllum) is a broadleaf evergreen native to Australia, Eastern Africa and Southern India to Malaysia.
 According to most Calophyllum tree info, lumber from a beauty leaf is very hard and of high quality.
-In shipbuilding it is used to make masts and planks, and it is also used to build fine furniture.
+In shipbuilding it is used to make masts and planks, and

 All parts of the Calophyllum beauty leaf are considered poisonous.
 The fruit is so toxic that it can be ground and used as rat bait.
 The sap is fatal when introduced into the blood stream, and was once used as arrow poison.